Your crews are working.

 I build the system they should have had before the growth hit.

-Would it be a bad idea to spend 60 minutes mapping exactly what’s costing your operation right now?
+Would it be a bad idea to spend 30 minutes finding out if this is a fit for your operation?

 What would you need to see from that call to feel like it was worth your time?
 That’s what we’ll cover.